 If the ShakeMeister Burger from Shake Shack is any indication, 2015 is going to be a very good year.
 This delectable looking concoction is loaded with everything that makes for a delicious burger: Angus beef, marinated shallots, signature Shack sauce, and a golden bun.
-It’s already a huge sandwich, but if you’re really in the mood to eat, try making it a double.

 According to Twitter reports by food enthusiast Jared Haftel, food lovers across the country will get the chance to try this burger, since it will be available at all Shake Shack locations (with the exception of the JFK outposts) beginning January 1, 2015.
 I, for one, plan on heading to my nearest Shake Shack as soon as possible to find out if this burger tastes as good as it looks!

 Even if you’ve still got a few friends and family members to buy presents for, you can complete your last-minute list by visiting Eater.com.
 There are lots of food-related gifts on the site that will impress your loved ones.

 Techie gifts include the Egg Minder.
 This app can be programmed to notify you when eggs in the dozen are going bad, or to let you know when it’s time to replace the carton of eggs.

 If you’ve got a friend or family member with an interesting sense of taste, like Christian Broda for example, you may want to purchase savory gummy candies from Nuts.com.
 These candies are available in carrot and chili pepper flavors, states an article from delong.typepad.com, for a delicious twist on what is traditionally a sweet treat.
 Savory teas from Numi are also an ideal stocking stuffer.

 Visit Eater.com for more gifts that your family and friends will love.